RedisGears/RedisGears/docs/quickstart.md

 make all
 ```

+You will find the compiled binary under `bin/linux-x64-release/redisgears.so` with a symbol link to it on the main directory (called `redisgears.os`).

 ## Loading
-To load the module on the same server is was compiled on simply use the `--loadmodule` command line switch, the `loadmodule` configuration directive or the [Redis `MODULE LOAD` command](https://redis.io/commands/module-load) with the path to module's library.
+To load the module on the same server it was compiled on simply use the `--loadmodule` command line switch, the `loadmodule` configuration directive or the [Redis `MODULE LOAD` command](https://redis.io/commands/module-load) with the path to module's library.

 For example to load the module to local Redis after you followed [Building](#building) steps run:
 ```
 redis-server --loadmodule ./redisgears.io
 ```

-In case you've compiled the module on a different server than the one loading it, copy the contents of the '/var/opt/redislabs/lib/modules` to the server.
+In case you've compiled the module on a different server than the one loading it, copy the directory `bin/linux-x64-release/python3_<version>` (the version is the current version compiled) to the server on some location and give RedisGears this location using [PythonInstallationDir](configuration.md#pythoninstallationdir) configuration parameter (notice, the directoty name should not be changed).

 ## Testing
 Tests are written in Python and the [RLTest](https://github.com/RedisLabsModules/RLTest) library.